jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 > This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.

 If you implemented the whitelist system for Android before `15 Apr 2015`, then you can still use this system.
 As of that date, the new `whitelist` plugin is available and it runs with a different set of rules.
-However, the `legacy-whitelist` is also available and is currently supported - but not much longer.
+While the legacy-whitelist` is currently supported, you are strongly recommended to move to the `whitelist` plugin.

 [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist)

 > This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0

-If you have not implemented the whitelist system yet, then you want to start here.
+If you have not implemented the `whitelist` system yet, then you want to start here.
 This plugin has more parameters and has better granularity that the legacy plugin.

+##The Cordova `whitelist`##
 ###4. <a name=navigation>allow-navigation</a>###

 Controls which URLs the \*WebView* itself can be navigated to.
 Applies to top-level navigations only.

-By default, navigations only to `file://` URLs, are allowed.
-To allow other other URLs, you must add `<allow-navigation>` tags to your `config.xml`.
+By default, navigations only to `file://` URLs are allowed.
+To allow other URLs, you must add `<allow-navigation>` tags to your `config.xml`.

 *Quirks:* On Android, it also applies to iframes for non-http(s) schemes.